Synless/Keyboard/README.md

-# Keyboard
+# Gaming keypad
-Homemade mechanical keyboard using Atmel SAMD21 and Cherry MX switches.
+Mechanical keypad using 2x ATMEL32U4 and Cherry MX switches.

 The final product :